-- Basic skill testing (or exemption) is required as a part of Georgia approved preparation program entrance requirements.
+- Program Admission testing (or exemption) is required as a part of Georgia-approved preparation program

 For Prior Certificate Holders

-- If you hold a current or expired Georgia clear renewable (professional) certification, you are not required to take
+- If you hold a current or expired professional certification, you are not required to take

 For Holders of Certificates from Other States

-Currently there are several ways to meet the Georgia Basic Skills assessment requirement:
+Currently there are several ways to meet the Georgia Program Admission assessment requirement: